-When Jesus rode that colt into Jerusalem the colt was more than a means of transportation.
+When Jesus entered Jerusalem that Sunday, the colt was far more than a means of transportation.
 There was an unspoken message being sent to all who saw Him.
-What was it?

-Allow me to set the stage.
-The Gospel of Mark is a Gospel of action.
+Let's set the stage.
+The Gospel of Mark is a gospel of action.
 One of the key words in the book is "immediately" (we see it in 10:52).
 Mark continually allows Jesus' actions to teach us about the Savior's identity.

 The first ten chapters of Mark tell the story of Jesus' life and public ministry up to His final week.
-Beginning in chapter 11 to the end of the book, Mark puts the spotlight on the events of Jesus' final week, the Passion week.
+Beginning in chapter 11 to the end of the book, Mark puts the spotlight on the events of Jesus' final week, the passion week.
 The event that kicked off the final section and the final week is presented in the story we're about to consider.
 In fact, it's so significant that all four Gospel writers include the account of Jesus' triumphal entry into Jerusalem.